element2112/ACCHORD/README.md

     > 9. Refresh the database collection in mongodb cloud to see if the user has been inserted
     > The test has passed if the user has been inserted into the database

- * ### Source code is in the root github folder above.
+ * ### Source code is in the current root folder up above.
 It cannot be put into a seperate folder due to hosting on heroku.

  * [DEMO]()